drewdaemon/drewdaemon.github.io/_posts/2024-05-24-improving-test-writing-via-a-qualitative-study.md

 Later that year, I started interviewing my teammates and folks from our sister teams, using a few prepared prompts to get the discussion going:
 - Compare/contrast your experiences writing unit and functional tests.
 - What are your biggest points of friction when using Jest to test UI in Kibana?
+(I purposely avoided the term "unit test" since that implies a specific level of granularity.)
 - What strategies have you found useful to increase the effectiveness or maintainability of your tests?

 As I took notes from each interview, themes quickly emerged.